zhenners/pygame1/README.md

    Step 3: Use a function to create the text on top of the window.
 Which should we use?

-Your code should look something like this:
+Your code should look something like this.
+Tell us what do you notice?:
+(Ask them what happens after they run the code and explain why we need loops)

 ```python
 # Game constants